pavan20250/todo-app-1/README.md

 # To-Do App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and integrated with **Appwrite** as the backend service for handling user authentication, database management, and more.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and integrated with **Appwrite** as the backend service for handling database management, and more.

 ## Available Scripts